SPAAM-community/AncientMetagenomeDir/ancientmetagenome-hostassociated/README.md

   accents cannot be used**.
   - Use the non-accented version.
   - If the first author has multiple or hyphenated surnames,  write them all together capitalising each surname.
+- If a same author/year combination already exists, please append a single lower case character (a,b,c) to the key.
+  - The already existing key does not need to be updated. `a` indicates the 'second' key added.

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field